xlinsist/triton-benchmark/cases/README.md

 # triton-benchmark/cases

 ## Overview
-The `triton-benchmark/cases` directory evaluates both the performance and search time of AI operators optimized using different tuning frameworks on multi-core CPUs.
-The evaluated tuning frameworks include Triton, TVM, and Hidet.
+The `triton-benchmark/cases` directory **evaluates both the performance and tuning time** of AI kernels optimized using different tuning frameworks on multi-core CPUs.

-## Environment Setup
+## Environmental Setup

 ### 1. Create and Activate Environment
 ```sh